 - appointment and removal of the Company Secretary.

-Attendance by individual Directors at Board meetings is set out on page 59.
+Attendance by individual Directors at Board meetings is set out below:

-The Board recognises that a structured appraisal process and good training are important requirements across the Group.
-The Board receives regular presentations and briefings from those responsible for key Group disciplines.
-In addition, the Board maintains close working relationships with the Executive Management Team and the divisional Management Teams.
+The Board receives regular briefings from those responsible for key Group disciplines.
+In addition, the Board maintains close working relationships with the Executive Management Team and the divisional management teams.

-- provide an understanding of their role within the Company;
+- provide an understanding of their role within the Company and the key priority areas for the Board;

 - build an understanding of how the Board operates within the structure of the Group;